![]() |

 Couchette or sleeper on the overnight train?

-But if the sleeper is full, don't be afraid to book a couchette, it's a nice smart Czech car and you'll sleep just as well as in a sleeper.
-In couchettes, I recommend paying the small amount extra for a bunk in a 4-berth compartment rather than a bunk in a 6-berth as this gets you a lot more space per person.
+But if the sleeper is full, don't be afraid to book a couchette, it's a nice Czech car and you'll sleep just as well as in a sleeper.
+In couchettes, I recommend paying a little extra for a bunk in a 4-berth compartment rather 6-berth as this means more space per person.

-If travelling solo, a bed in a 2-bed sleeper is the recommended option if you don't want to fork out a lot more money for single occupancy, nice through that would be.
-You might be lucky and get a compartment to yourself, otherwise you'll share with another civilised passenger just like you, of the same sex.
+If travelling solo, you can book a bed in a 2-bed sleeper if you don't want to fork out for single occupancy, nice through that would be.
+You might be lucky and get a compartment to yourself, otherwise you'll share with another civilised passenger just like you, of the same gender.

 If you're a family of four, the decision between two 2-berth compartments in the sleeper or one 4-bunk couchette compartment is marginal.
-Couchettes are cheaper and great fun for a family group, with the benefit of all being together not split into two compartments (there are no inter-compartment doors on this type of sleeper).
+Couchettes are cheaper and great fun with the benefit of all being together not in two compartments (there are no inter-compartment doors on this type of sleeper).
 But sleepers are comfier and don't cost that much more on this route.
-I think on balance I'd go for the sleeper unless I was watching every penny...
+I think on balance I'd go for the sleeper unless I was watching every penny.

 -